julianwachholz/django-guest-user/README.md

 A Django app that allows visitors to interact with your site as a guest user without requiring registration.

-Largely inspired by [django-lazysignup](https://github.com/danfairs/django-lazysignup) and rewritten for Django 3 and Python 3.6 and up.
+Largely inspired by [django-lazysignup](https://github.com/danfairs/django-lazysignup) and rewritten for Django 3.1+ and Python 3.7+.

+## Requirements

+The tests cover the following versions:

+- Python 3.7, 3.8, 3.9
+- Django 3.1, 3.2 and `main`

 ## Installation